 Confluence Data Center Performance

-This document describes the performance tests we conducted on Confluence Data Center within Atlassian and the results of those tests.
-You can compare these data points to your own implementation to predict the type of results you might expect from implementing Confluence Data Center in your own organization.
+This document describes the performance tests we conducted on clustered Confluence Data Center within Atlassian, and the results of those tests.
+You can compare these data points to your own implementation to predict the type of results you might expect from implementing Confluence Data Center in a cluster in your own organization.

 We started our performance tests by taking a fixed load profile (read/write ratio), then tested different cluster set ups against multiples of that load profile.